Volunteer with Sea Turtles in Costa Rica to help protect and save these magnificent species!

 - Bathe in the hot springs at Tabacon near El Arenal Volcano.

 - Snorkel in crystal clear waters off Isla Tortuga or many of the other beautiful beaches.

-Included in your volunteering package are all accommodation on site at the sanctuary, all main meals and free airport collection and transfer to the sanctuary.
+Included in your volunteering package are all accommodation on site at the sanctuary and all main meals at the project site.

 √ Accommodation on site at the project